warolv/igorzhivilo.com/_pages/projects.md

 [https://github.com/warolv/vault-backup](https://github.com/warolv/vault-backup)

 ### You can use it to:
-* Dump all your secrets as encrypted yaml/json files, or you can store it without encryption.
+* Dump all your secrets as encrypted dump.
 * Get a list of your secrets.
 * Print all secrets nicely.
+* Print secrets from dump.
-* Populate Vault from yaml/json dumps to a specific 'vault_prefix'.
+* Populate Vault from dumps to a specific 'vault_prefix'.

 You can read how to create scheduled backup with Jenkis in this [post](https://igorzhivilo.com/vault/scheduled-backup-vault-secrets/)